isaaclyman/cypher-system-srd-lookup/README.md

 dart run :decode
 ```

+(NOTE: This binary hasn't been working lately.
+It seems like Dart has a bad time when it encounters Flutter code, which used to be a problem, then wasn't for a while, and now is again.
+Maybe moving this into an integration test would help?
+Needs more research.)

 ## Shout-outs

 Thanks to Jon Davis for his hard work compiling the Cypher System SRD to [JSON format](https://github.com/Jon-Davis/Cypher-System-JSON-DB).